Brandon-Rozek/website/content/blog/identifying-plants-with-inaturalist.md

 What makes the experience so interesting, is the identification process is somewhat interactive.
 For example, look at the following screenshots of when I was trying to identify a plant near my workplace.

 First we start off with the dicot class.
-This is equivalent to it saying that it has identified a flower.
+This is roughly equivalent to it saying that it has identified a flower.

 ![Screenshot showing Dicot Class for the Flower](/files/images/blog/20220929194646.jpg)